scrum-1/horosim/docs/Installation.md

 ### Step 1: CoppeliaSim Simulator

 Install the CoppeliaSim simulator for your operating system.
 Link: [CoppeliaSim simulator](https://www.coppeliarobotics.com/).
+HoRoSim has been tested with CoppeliaSim 4.4.0.

 ### Step 2: Arduino IDE